 Cinnamon: Astringent, styptic, deodorant, useful in toothache, effective in controlling dental disease.
 Has a broad range of antimicrobial activity against the microbes causing dental caries.8

 Rock Salt: Used as a teeth whitener or mouth freshener.10

-Sea Salt: Has antibacterial protection for the tooth enamel, astringent taste, and speeds wound healing through reducing inflammation and contracting the tissues.11
+Sea Salt: Has antibacterial protection for the tooth enamel, and astringent taste, and speeds wound healing by reducing inflammation and contracting the tissues.11